unlight/asmt-javascript-questions/README.md

 - When we should use SNS, (why we should use it), for example we have a bunch of lambas, API gateways, etc.
 - Can you name advantages of using design first for API development, what is the benefit of using Swagger (using swagger rather than just coding)?
 - You need to store logs from several services in database, and base on this data later, you will build reports for user activities, what kind of database you will choose?
+- What are the advantages of using a worker thread vs a child process?
+- Can you mention three popular Node.js frameworks?
+- What is Crypto?
+- What would you use to open a two-way, real-time connection with a client over HTTP?

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?